belangeo/pyo-bela/README.md

 =========================================================

-This tutorial has been tested with a board flashed with the Bela image _v0.1.0a stable 2016.07.23_ and the latest Bela sources from the github repo dated September 09, 2016.
+This tutorial has been tested with a board flashed with the Bela image _v0.3.4_ and the latest Bela sources from the github repo dated June 16, 2018.

 For instructions on how to flash your board, see the Bela
 wiki: